Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized. And it’s easy to understand why.

 If you have an entire room just for your crafts, consider placing your main workstation in the center of your room.

-By placing your worktable in the middle, you are able to move freely around your work instead of having to move your work.
+By placing your worktable in the middle, you are able to move freely around your work instead of having to move the work itself.

 And, if the room’s dimensions allow it, you can create a bigger worktable especially if your crafting requires a large working area.
 Centralizing your workstation will also free up any need for wall space for other organizers and shelving.